AlphaCorp-cyber/StudentCommunicationPortal/WHATSAPP_SETUP.md

 Most Twilio accounts don't have these permissions, so we use an enhanced text-based approach that provides excellent user experience.

 ### Our Implementation
-We send visually appealing text messages with clear options:
+We send clean, numbered text messages that are easy to use:

 ```
-🔘 Quick Options:
-▶️ 1 → View Lessons
-▶️ 2 → Book Lesson
-▶️ 3 → Check Progress

-💬 Just reply with the number (1-3)
+Choose your lesson duration:

+1. 30 minutes
+2. 60 minutes
+3. Back to Menu

+Reply with 1, 2, 3
 ```

+This approach:
-This approach works immediately without any special approvals and provides a smooth user experience.
+- Works immediately without any special approvals
+- Provides smooth user experience with simple numbered choices
+- Is reliable across all phone types and WhatsApp versions
+- Easy for users to understand and use

 ## Webhook Handling